 Employer or Union Benefits

-Check the employee benefits of your deceased loved.
+Check the employee benefits of your deceased loved ones.
 Sometimes there is employee or Union benefits package that give assistance with funeral cost.

 Victim Compensation Program or Accident Compensation